NLnetLabs/unbound-manual/source/developer/python-modules.rst

     make doc

-This command will genereate the docs in ``doc/html/pyunbound``, which can be browsed in a webbrowser by opening ``index.html``.
+This command will generate the docs in ``doc/html/pyunbound``, which can be browsed in a webbrowser by opening ``index.html``.

-Another option of gereating the files is available if you are using :command:`sphinx`.
+Another option of generating the files is available if you are using :command:`sphinx`.

 .. code-block:: bash